jdoda/hotedge/README.md

 # hotedge

 A GNOME Shell extension that replaces the top-left hot corner with a bottom hot edge.
-This minimizes the pointer travele required to access the dash when using the new GNOME Shell 40 overview layout.
+This minimizes the pointer travel required to access the dash when using the new GNOME Shell 40 overview layout.